It is that time of year again. Flu season is upon us. Boo!

 We’ve been fortunate to avoid illness so far this year, and I think that our homemade elderberry syrup has been a huge help.
 Over this past week, I’ve had several friends say that they want to make elderberry syrup, but they aren’t sure where to start.
 I thought I’d share how I make mine, plus some tips that I’ve learned along the way. 🙂

 Elderberry syrup is such a great way to support your immune system.
 You can use it to prevent or help fight off colds and flus.
 Nutritionally, it packs a punch, containing vitamins A, B, and C, plus lots of antioxidants, potassium, beta carotene, calcium and phosphorus.
-You might’ve seen the graph/”pin”/meme going around from Traditional-Foods.com that shows how well elderberry reduces flu symptoms.
+You might’ve seen the study going around that shows how well elderberry reduces flu symptoms.
 Recent studies have also shown that elderberry supplementation can cut the duration of flu symptoms by half.

 The process of making elderberry syrup is very easy.
 You are going to make a decoction out of the elderberries, strain, add honey, and you’re done!

 Now, for the details: